NBalciunas/kicad-rfsim/README.md

 ## Features

-- **S-parameters** — magnitude, phase, Smith chart, VSWR, group delay, and a Touchstone (`.sNp`) file.
+- Simulate the S-parameters of any number of ports.
+The plugin plots the magnitude, the phase, a Smith chart, the VSWR and the group delay, and it writes a Touchstone (`.sNp`) file.
-- **Far field** — three polar NF2FF cuts in dBi, a 3D balloon that you can rotate, Dmax and the radiation efficiency.
+- Calculate the far field with NF2FF.
+The plugin plots three polar cuts in absolute dBi and a 3D radiation pattern that you can rotate.
+It also gives Dmax and the radiation efficiency.
-- **Field animations** — E and H on the mid-plane of the substrate, one view for each excited port.
+- Animate the E-field and the H-field on the mid-plane of the substrate, with one view for each excited port.
-- **Board layout view** — the structure that the solver used.
+- Draw the board layout that the solver uses: a preview in the dialog and a view with the results.
-- **Geometry directly from the board** — pads, tracks, arcs, vias, filled zones, and the graphic shapes on the copper layers.
+- Extract the geometry directly from the board: the pads, tracks, arcs, vias, filled zones and the graphic shapes on the copper layers.
-- **SMD R, L and C as lumped elements** — the plugin reads the value from the footprint.
+- Model the resistors, inductors and capacitors as lumped elements, with the value from the footprint.
-- **Any number of ports** — lumped or de-embedded microstrip (MSL), with one FDTD run for each excited port.
+- Feed each port as a lumped port or as a de-embedded microstrip (MSL) port.
-- **The substrate in the dialog** — εr, tanδ, the height and the copper thickness.
+- Define the substrate: εr, tanδ, the height and the copper thickness.
-- **Three mesh presets** and PML_8 boundaries.
+- Mesh the structure at three resolutions: coarse, medium and fine.
-- **The solver is a different process** — a crash cannot stop KiCad, and the runner also works without a GUI.
+- The solver runs in a different process.
+Thus, a crash cannot stop KiCad, and the same runner also works without a GUI.

 ## Installation